michael105/slterm/src/slterm.1.rst

 ===========

 **slterm** is a virtual terminal emulator for X

-It is a slimmed down fork of st (suckless.org), utf-8 and rgb support stripped for better performance, but with several additions and patches.
+It is a slimmed down descendant of st (suckless.org) but with several additions and patches.

+utf-8 and rgb support are stripped for better performance.

 KEYS